pranavtumkur/How-does-Super-Bowl-affect-TV-viewership-and-musician-rating/README.md

 <li><code>share_18_49</code> (average % of U.S. adults 18-49 who live in a household with a TV <em>in use</em> that were watching for the entire broadcast)</li>
 </ul>
 For the halftime musician data, there are missing numbers of songs performed (<code>num_songs</code>) for about a third of the performances.

-Though it would be nice to have this data, the effort to fetch this data and incorporate into the dataset is too much and the insights obtained do not seen worth it.
-Also most of the msissing data is historical data of the 90s.
+Though it would be nice to have this data, the effort to fetch this data and incorporate into the dataset is too much and the insights obtained do not seen worth it, since most of the missing data is historical data of the 90s.

+## Point difference distribution